A-Selim/A-selim/README.md

 # 👋 Hi, I'm Ahmed Selim

 ## 👨🏻‍💻 About me
 💡  Self taught front-end developer.
-🎓  Currently studying Front-end Developer Nanodegree @ Udacity.
+🎓  Currently studying The Front-end Developer Career Path @ Scrimba.
-🔭  Looking for new opportunities.
+🔭  I'm looking for the next step in my career as a front-end developer.

 ## 🛠 Tech Stack
 - HTML